sim15/sim15.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 Hi!
-I'm Simon, an undegraduate computer science student at [Carnegie Mellon University](https://www.cmu.edu/).
+I'm Simon, an undegraduate at [Carnegie Mellon University](https://www.cmu.edu/) studying Computer Science.
 I'm broadly interested in computer science and mathematics, particularly in cryptography and theoretical computer science.
 More recently I've also been curious about systems and cloud computing.

 Over the past few years, I've been involved in a series of research projects with the [Computational Structures Group](https://www.csail.mit.edu/research/computation-structures-group) @ [MIT CSAIL](https://www.csail.mit.edu/) looking at privacy-preserving database access, and more recently have joined [Tensordock](https://tensordock.com/) as a Software Engineer to help expand their decentralized cloud-GPU network.